alcho/EvilStatusIconForever/README.md

 You may use `removeStatusIcon` array to control which built-in icon should be hidden.

+**!!
+NOTE !!**

-NOTE!!
-You have to restart GNOME to make it work after install and change settings!!
+You have to restart GNOME (Alt-F2 and enter r) to make it work after install and change settings!!

     /*****************************************************
      * Statuc Icon Settings